lsilva01/operating-bitcoin-core-test/managing-wallets.md

 `$ bitcoin-cli -named createwallet wallet_name="wallet-01" descriptors=true`

+In the GUI, the `Create a new wallet` button is displayed on the main screen when there is no wallet loaded.
+Alternatively, there is the option `File` ->`Create wallet`.

 The `descriptors` parameter can be omitted if the intention is to create a legacy wallet.

 For now, the default type is the legacy wallet, but that should change in the near future.